 Slice the Chicken Breasts in half and pound so they are even.

 Add the Chicken, Oil, Italian seasoning, Salt and Garlic to a Mixing Bowl.
 Massage marinade into the Chicken.

 - Select Sauté or Browning on your Pressure Cooker and allow to heat.

-- When hot, place all the chicken and marinade into Pressure Cooker cooking pot.
+When hot, place the Chicken and Marinade into Pressure Cooker cooking pot.

-- Lightly Brown the piece of chicken on both sides.
+Lightly Brown the pieces of Chicken on both sides.

 For a creamier sauce, add 2 Tablespoons of cream cheese when you add the heavy cream.